 I'm the founder of Leveraged Play, a consulting firm that designs and runs games that help organizations explore the future and explain the present.
+Most recently, I ran business operations and growth at Remotion.

 I'm active in the SF tech scene - advising, mentoring, and consulting with startups.
 I've given entrepreneurship talks around the world and love travel.
 I have plenty of side-projects and am an indie game designer - I publish my games at Diegetic Games.